kry496/Hadoop-Linux/README.md

 		As the script runs as HDUSER, vagrant for the VMs is the best solution

 #---->>  setup the Python - fabric automation framework
-	if you never used the fabric library, read up a little.
+	if you never used the fabric library, read up a little :)
-	For advanced users: with understanding of hadoop and fabric:
+	For advanced users: with understanding of Hadoop and fabric:
-	Ready made hadoop_config_files needs to stored in the terminal-box(where fabric is installed)  as per script these files will be copied over to the hadoop nodes by the script Until the VagrantFile is added
+	Ready made Hadoop_config_files ( from my github) needs to stored in the terminal-box(where fabric is installed)
-	Set up VMs and install fabric 1.13 latest version
+	You can locate this function, if you are not sure where it is stored these files will be copied over to the Hadoop Master & Slave nodes by the script Until the VagrantFile is added
-	Set the host names like -> master, slave1, slave2 on the vms Update the master and slave names in the slaves file of the hadoop config folder Edit the ips address on the script( in roledefs and add to host file variable Set up openssh-server on the vms,
+	Set up VMs and install fabric 1.13 latest version ( Only on the terminal box) which is outside the Hadoop cluster Set the host names like -> master, slave1, slave2 on the vms that belong to the Hadoop cluster Update the master and slave names in the slaves file of the hadoop config folder ( that you downloaded from my git)( Edit the ips address on the script( in roledefs and add to host file variable Set up openssh-server on the vms,
 	Sset permitlogin as yes and strictmode to no in the sshd config file in the etc folder